Blocks allow you to save and export sections of a project in Spark AR Studio, to be reused in other projects and shared with other creators.

-You can create a block for most things you need to repeat or reuse in Spark AR Studio.
-Combinations of scene objects, assets, patches, materials and texture settings are all supported.
+You can create a block for most things you need to repeat or reuse.
+Combinations of objects, assets, patches, materials and texture settings are all supported.

 To create a block:

 The block will be listed in the Assets panel.
 When it's selected you can rename it if you want to:

 This will open the block in a new window, so you can make changes to it:

 In the new window, the block will be listed in the Scene panel as Block Root.
 Simply add the objects and assets you want to include in the block as a child of Block Root.

 When you save a block, it will automatically update in all projects that use the block.
 You'll see this message in Spark AR Studio to remind you:

 The quickest way to add a block to your scene is to simply click and drag it from the Assets panel to the Scene panel.
 Alternatively:

 The block will be listed in both the Scene panel and the Assets panel:

 Below, we've added a block to the Scene panel.
 We've used it to create an effect with a particle system that looks like snow: